earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 ### Service One

-Uses the Hello library as an artifact, and configures its own build and test steps.
+Uses the Hello library as an artifact and configures its own build and test steps.
 Service Two looks basically the same, so I've left it out.

 ~~~{.Dockerfile caption="services/one/Earthfile"}